michaels729/poker-hands/README.md

 <pre><code>mvn clean package</code></pre>

 The command above will build an executable JAR file and run a suite of unit tests.
-There will be an executable jar in the <code>target</code> directory that gets created.
+The JAR will be in the <code>target</code> directory that gets created.

 ### How to execute
 You will need to create a test file with 5 lines representing cards.
 Each line